vstehle/SCT_Parser/README.md

                          and too fine-grained to be removed from the `BBSR.seq` sequence file.

-`KNOWN RPMB LIMITATION`  Genuine limitations, we know about them; they are due
+`KNOWN SIZE LIMITATION`  Genuine limitations, we know about them; they are due
-                         to eMMC RPMB limitations and they do not prevent Secure Boot.
+			 to secure storage size limitations and they do not prevent Secure Boot.
 -------------------------------------------------------------------------------

 [BBSR]: https://developer.arm.com/documentation/den0107/b/?lang=en